 Are There Any Professional Organizations for Psychology Studies Graduates?

-Whether you are currently pursuing a bachelor’s degree in psychology studies or you have recently graduated from a program, you may have thought about joining a professional organization and benefitting from the resources it offers.
-Professional organizations are known for offering seminars and continuing education opportunities, annual conferences, and professional networking opportunities as well as career services and active job boards.
 In addition, showing a prospective employer that you have joined an organization such as one listed below indicates that you are invested in your field, connected to your colleagues, and apprised of the latest trends and advancements in psychology.
 Five popular professional organizations for graduates with a bachelor’s degree in psychology studies include:

 - American Board of Professional Psychology (ABPP)